kersorianek/mon-portfolio/_posts/2022-11-11-Agile-Scrum-in-a- Nutshell.md

 ---
 layout: post
-title: A Comprehensive Guide to Mastering Agile Scrum"
+title: A Comprehensive Guide to Mastering Agile Scrum
 subtitle: Agile Project Management with Scrum Roles and Responsibilites
 tags:
   [